ShannonWetnight/gameshelf/README.md

 - Serves a clean, modern UI over your local network

 ### Project Philosophy
 GameShelf is designed to provide a straightforward, dependable, read-only LAN-based game library with minimal overhead.
 It avoids unnecessary dependencies and account systems, allowing you to maintain complete control over your offline collections.
 The major intended use case for GameShelf is to provide easy access to DRM-free game installers to a small number of local users (eg. 1-10 users in the same house) without the need for 1st/3rd-party installers and account logins.
-There are no databases, logins, analytics, or external dependencies unless you choose to enable optional cover-fetching (see [roadmap](https://github.com/ShannonWetnight/gameshelf/blob/main/ROADMAP.md#artwork-enhancements)).
-Drop your games into a folder, run GameShelf, and enjoy a clean local library.
+Simply drop your games into a folder, run GameShelf, and enjoy a clean local library.

 ## Features
 - Automatic folder indexing